zibebe/wezterm-modus-themes/README.md

 See here for more informations: https://wezfurlong.org/wezterm/config/lua/window/get_appearance.html

 ## Kudos
-Protesialos for the modus themes - https://protesilaos.com/emacs/modus-themes-colors
+Protesilaos for the modus themes - https://protesilaos.com/emacs/modus-themes-colors

 ## Alternatives
 (both of these are built into wezterm)